Doberman Ear Crops

 Q: At what age should I crop my puppy?

 The ideal age depends on the breed and texture of ear cartilage.
-Dr. Saini has done ear cropping on puppies ages 8 to 16 weeks.
+Dr. Saini typically recommends doing the procedure between the ages of 8-16 weeks.
 The procedure can be done on puppies up to 6 months of age.

 Q: Will I need to make an appointment to get my puppy’s ears cropped?